storybookjs/native/README.md

 More example static storybooks can be found [here](https://storybookjs.github.io/native/)

+## Debugging/testing your mobile application
+Details on how to test changes that you make to your mobile application to support features such as controls can be found [here](APP-TESTING.md)

-## Local development
+## Local development in this repo
  - Clone this repo
  - Run yarn to install dependencies
- - `yarn build && cd examples/android-material-ui && yarn start`
+ - `yarn build && cd examples/flutter && yarn start`
-Anytime changes are made, yarn build and start must be re-run
+ - In a new tab, run `yarn build` whenever changes are made to any of the packages inside of the `packages/` folder

 ## Contributors ✨